tempoCollaboration/OQuPy/docs/pages/tutorials/quickstart.rst

 Yay!
 This looks like the plot in figure 2a [Strathearn2018].

+**Note:** the option ``unique`` has been set to false, however the computation time can be reduced by setting this option to True.
+The default behaviour in future versions of OQuPy will to have this on, however this feature is currently in a test phase.
+If in doubt compare your results with the option on and off.

 Let’s have a look at the above warning.
 It said: